trustification/guac-rs/README.md

 ## Use

+Once the CLI is installed, you can use it to query and ingest Guac data.

+### Queries

-The following are examples of commands that CLI (and thus the library as well) are supporting.
+The following are examples of query commands that CLI (and thus the library as well) are supporting.

-### Get dependencies
+#### Get dependencies

 Returns purls of all known dependencies of the provided purl.